Primary Navigation Mobile

 How is the quality and layout?

-MG continues to improve at an impressive rate, and the MG HS’s interior is a great showcase.
-The interior itself looks fantastic and very modern.
+MG continues to improve at an impressive rate, and the MG HS’s interior is a great showcase of how much the brand has matured.
+The cabin looks fantastic and very modern.
 It’s got the on-trend twin digital displays that merge a large touchscreen with the instrument cluster.
 Hyundai and BMW have done similar and to look at it, it’s fantastic.

 There’s a new, more ergonomic gear selector that’s a welcome improvement, as is the stylish dashboard and textured door trim.
-If you opt for the £500 tan leather, it looks really quite premium.
+Also, if you opt for the £500 tan leather, we reckon it looks really quite premium.

 12